V4Fire/Client/src/core/data/README.md

 #### Base URL for requests

-Base URL is the start point for URLs of each request.
-You can provide one universal URL using `baseURL` parameter, but also, you can specify a base URL for each particular method.
+Base URL is the starting point for URLs of each request.
+You can provide one universal URL by using `baseURL` parameter, but also, you can specify a base URL for each particular method.

 ```js